gobysec/GobyExtension/README.md

 ![](./img/leftNav.png)

-There is also a example for learning about the specific use of Left-nav, see the left navigation page for details.
+There is also an example for learning about the specific use of Left-nav, see the left navigation page for details.

 ## toolbar - **toolbar**
 **New in：v 1.8.230**